scott-sihui-wang/Federated-Learning-on-GCP/README.md

 ### 1.1 Motivation

 This is the course project for CMPT 756: `Distributed and Cloud Systems`.
+In this project, I implemented and evaluated some of `synchronous` and `asynchronous` `gradient aggregation algorithms` on a small cluster of computers deployed on `Google Cloud Platform` (GCP).

 ### 1.2 Tasks